Complete-Genomics/denovo_OLC/README.md

 We present [denovo_OLC](https://github.com/Complete-Genomics/LFR_Pipeline/tree/main/modules/clfr/denovo), a deterministic per-UMI OLC assembler for sparse SE600 linked-read pools.
 Boundary-k-mer indexing, conservative overlap verification, internal-anchor recovery, and collective pileup rescue improve extension without globally relaxing mismatch thresholds.
 A learned read-quality prefilter reduces the bounded conflict-graph workload while preserving graph-based decisions.

 On a 20,000-UMI benchmark, corrected component/merge semantics increased >=1 kb contigs from 16,908 to 21,139, with 99.3% of lengthened contigs achieving >=95% one-fold read-back breadth.
-Post-assembly Racon polishing of ML-selected drafts yielded a +1.77-point mean identity gain and an 11.41% severe-gain rate on small scale UMI tests.
-The combined ML+Racon path is therefore suitable for controlled canary deployment; its 1.01% severe-loss rate means default production use should await larger multi-sample validation.
+Post-assembly Racon polishing of ML-selected drafts yielded a +1.77-point mean identity gain and an 11.41% severe-gain rate on small-scale UMI tests; it was initially evaluated as a fix for the severe-loss risk of gated-switch candidate selection, but a cheaper rule change (raising the read-support threshold of the selection gate) resolved the same risk without any polishing step, so Racon was not carried forward into production.
+Under the tightened gate, gated-switch selection has been validated on two evaluation cohorts and remains opt-in pending broader field deployment.
+A separate candidate-chimera GBDT is wired in only as a shadow sidecar; six paths that would have let it act on selection directly were each evaluated and closed for the same underlying failure mode.

 ## Introduction